Romain Jacuzzi

-Romain Jacuzzi (born 16 December 1984) is a striker currently playing for French side Vendée Poiré sur Vie.
+Romain Jacuzzi (born 16 December 1984) is a retired striker who last played for French side FC Challans.
+According to Transfermarkt, Jacuzzi retired in 2015.

 From 2002 to 2009, Jacuzzi played for Chamois Niortais, where he experienced one promotion and three relegations.
 During the 2006–2007 season, he had a loan spell at Championnat National side Vannes OC.
 On 1 July 2009 it was announced that Jacuzzi had signed a two-year contract with Laval.